"

 By the end of this section, you will be able to:

-The free energy change for a process may be viewed as a measure of its driving force.
+In Section 74, we learned that Gibbs free energy change for a process may be viewed as a measure of its driving force.
 A negative value for ΔG represents a driving force for the process in the forward direction, while a positive value represents a driving force for the process in the reverse direction.
 When ΔG is zero, the forward and reverse driving forces are equal, and the process occurs in both directions at the same rate (the system is at equilibrium).

 ΔG = ΔGo + RT lnQ

-R is the gas constant (8.314 J K-1 mol-1), T is the absolute temperature (in Kelvin), and Q is the reaction quotient.
+where R is the gas constant (8.314 J K-1 mol-1), T is the absolute temperature (in Kelvin), and Q is the reaction quotient.
 This equation may be used to predict the spontaneity for a process under any given set of conditions as illustrated the example below.

 Example: